shtse8/DartScript/memory-bank/activeContext.md

 ## Recent Changes

+- **Implemented Basic Nested Routing:**
+  - Modified `Route` class to include optional `children`.
+  - Updated `ComponentBuilder` typedef to accept an optional `childVNode`.
+  - Refactored router matching logic (`_findMatchingRouteRecursive`) to handle nested paths and return a route chain.
+  - Updated router `build` method to recursively build the VNode tree based on the matched chain, passing child VNodes to parent builders.
+  - Added `hr` helper to `html.dart`.
+  - Updated `web/main.dart` with a nested route example (`/users/:id/profile`)
+    and a placeholder `UserProfilePage` component.
+  - Modified `UserPage` component (`lib/user_page.dart`) to accept and render `childVNode` and added a link to the nested profile route.

 - **Fixed JS Interop Warnings:** Removed default parameter values from `EventInit` and `CustomEventInit` external factory constructors in `web_interop.dart` to resolve build warnings.